intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/onnx_compile.md

 ### 2.Compile model to Nerual Engine IR

-Compiling model to IR is much easy.
-You just use compile API in python as follows and IR will stored in the specified directory path like the following fp32 model example.
+Compiling a model to IR is much easy.
+You just use compile API in python as follows and IR will be stored in the specified directory path like the following fp32 model example.
 ```python
 # import compile api from neural engine
 from nlp_toolkit.backends.neural_engine.compile import compile